 Jay Williamson, Tendergreens Farm

 Jay is the newest member of the co-op and comes to Merville Organics via the South Island.
-They started farming in 2013 as the salad greens manager at SunTrio Farm (in Saanich) for 3 years.
-Following that Jay moved to Northbrook Farm to grow for Saanich Organics.
+Jay started farming in 2013, beginning as the salad greens manager at SunTrio Farm for 3 years and then spending 2 years at Northbrook Farm, part of Saanich Organics.